 Overall, 38 minor leaguers were suspended that spring for violating baseball's minor league steroids policy.

-Hensley made it to the big leagues later that year, picking up his first win, coincidentally, against the Giants that Sept.
+Hensley made it to the big leagues later in 2005, picking up his first win, coincidentally, against the Giants that Sept.
 27 by throwing 3 2-3 scoreless innings in relief.

 Hensley originally was an eighth-round draft pick of the Giants before being traded to the Padres on July 13, 2003, for Matt Herges.